beyond88/replace-cpt-slug/README.md

 # replace-cpt-slug

-WordPress filter trick to change slug of Custom Post Type
+WordPress filter trick to change slug of a Custom Post Type